Leaders inspire, Thinkers imagine, Engineers create.

 Everyone starts somewhere, and during my time at The Innovation University ® I became the Founder and CEO of a game development startup.
 Our three-person crew worked with various outside partners on several projects, but ultimately focused on one mobile application for Android which offered challenging puzzles for players to conquer.
 The puzzles in our games were not the only challenging part of managing a startup, and today we are able to appreciate the lessons learned as we bring our experience to new places.

-In contrast to my day-job, which focuses mostly on the product vision, I spend many of my evenings working on side projects where I get to be both designer and developer.
-As the former President of the Stevens Game Development Club, I initially groomed my passion for programming through the unique lens of game design.
-Recently, I have focused my interest on web development projects that deal with metadata analytics and REST APIs.
-Using Twitter as a subject for my pursuits, here are some examples:
+In contrast to my day-job, which focuses mostly on strategy and product vision, I spend evenings working on side projects where I get to be both designer and developer.
+As the former President of the Stevens Game Development Club, I initially groomed my passion for programming through the unique lens of game design and later switched my focus to web development.